danny-dis/beyond/README.md

 - **Night Mode**: Red-tinted interface to preserve night vision during stargazing sessions
 - **Accurate Astronomical Calculations**: Precise positioning of stars using professional-grade astronomical algorithms
 - **Day/Night Functionality**: Works in daylight by showing stars that would be visible if it were dark
-- **Intuitive User Interface**: Clean, minimal design that doesn't distract from the stargazing experience
+- **Enhanced User Interface**: Intuitive controls with improved visual feedback for a better user experience
 - **Sensor Integration**: Utilizes device accelerometer, gyroscope, and magnetometer for accurate orientation tracking
 - **GPS Location**: Uses precise location data to calculate the correct star positions for your viewing location
+- **Comprehensive Star Database**: Over 10,000 stars with detailed metadata for accurate representation
+- **Constellation Visualization**: Traditional constellation patterns with mythological artwork
+- **Optimized Performance**: Fast rendering with reduced battery consumption for extended stargazing sessions

 ### Upcoming Features

-- **Constellation Visualization**: Lines and artwork showing traditional constellation patterns
 - **Deep Sky Objects**: Galaxies, nebulae, and star clusters with detailed information
 - **Solar System Objects**: Planets, moons, and other solar system bodies with real-time positions
-- **Search Functionality**: Find specific celestial objects quickly
 - **Time Controls**: View the sky at different times and dates
 - **Educational Content**: Learn about astronomy, celestial mechanics, and space exploration
 - **Observation Planning**: Tools for planning stargazing sessions based on celestial events
 - **Personalized Horoscope**: Daily, weekly, and monthly astrological readings based on celestial positions
 - **Offline Mode**: Full functionality without an internet connection
+- **Social Sharing**: Share your astronomical discoveries with friends and social media
+- **Community Features**: Connect with other stargazers and share observation reports

 ## Technology Stack